bas080/aurelia-acl/doc/configure.md

 ```

-Passing a simple javascript object is also a possibility
+> Passing a simple javascript object which defined the permissions is also
+> possible.

 ```js